 - Request verification: once a connection is established successfully, for each statement issued by the client, MySQL checks whether the client has sufficient privileges to execute that particular statement.
-MySQL has ability to check a privilege at database, table, and field level.
+MySQL has the ability to check a privilege at the database, table, and field levels.

 mysqlcreated automatically by MySQL installer.
 The

 mysqldatabase contains five main grant tables.
 You often manipulate these tables indirectly through the statements such as GRANT and REVOKE.